 Knowing the amount allows you to better plan your finances and decide whether to sell your house or not.
 (Property agent commission and the HDB resale levy are rather straightforward deductions from your sale proceeds, but refunding the CPF monies to your account needs more explanation.)

-Do also note that the amount you refund to CPF can be used to finance your next home (sell house, could mean having to buy another house right?), so it doesn’t mean once refunded, you cannot reuse your CPF.
+Do also note that the amount you refund to CPF can be used to finance your next home, so it doesn’t mean that once it’s refunded, you cannot reuse your CPF monies.

 What you take from your CPF account, must be returned to your account after selling the house